 Back then, everyone recognized that Delaware, like virtually every other state, was suffering from an economic downturn.
 The newly-minted governor was able to work with the General Assembly to craft a series of ‘revenue-enhancers’ to address the budget shortfall.
 R’s released just enough yes votes to enable bills to pass, in exchange for provisions sunsetting the revenue enhancers.

 Fast-forward six years.
 This governor has lost a huge amount of political influence.
-So much so that his press flak has said that he’ll watch what the General Assembly does, and not actively broker any settlements.
+So much so that his press flak has said that he’ll watch what the General Assembly does, and not actively participate.
 He has, in particular, lost a lot of leverage with Democrats.
 Some of this is inevitable.
 Lame ducks almost never have much political capital to spend by Year 7.
 Markell has also wasted political capital in ways that have earned him the enmity and distrust of D’s in particular.
 Whether it’s the disaster of Race To the Top, his attempt to bypass the General Assembly while looking to get rid of the Port of Wilmington, his sabotage of a meaningful minimum wage bill, his inability to rally support for his gas tax increase, his cheerleading for charter schools, his refusal to consider any tax increase on his wealthy pals, and so much more, he is as close to feckless as any governor facing a budget shortfall can be.

 Except…he HAS, by Executive Order, created a panel to look at long-term changes to how Delaware funds government.
 Unfortunately, Markell has chosen to place a vast majority of DINO’s and Rethugs on the panel, ensuring that any recommendations it might make would not in any way address inequities in who pays what.
 The good news: the ideas that are being put forward by this group are likely to be DOA.
 I mean, eliminate the estate tax?
 Really?
 These are not serious proposals except in a world where ALEC is king.